thexerteproject/xerteonlinetoolkits/moodle_integration_readme.txt

 require("/xampp/htdocs/moodle/config.php");

 Step 3.
-In the XOT config.php comment out //$xerte_toolkits_site->authentication_method = 'Guest'; and uncomment //$xerte_toolkits_site->authentication_method = 'Moodle';
+In the XOT auth_config.php comment out //$xerte_toolkits_site->authentication_method = 'Guest'; and uncomment //$xerte_toolkits_site->authentication_method = 'Moodle';

 Step 4.
 View http://yourmoodle/yourxot/ and ensure everything still works.
 You should be forced to login to Moodle and then returned back to XOT if installed inside the moodle directory. (see how this works above)

-Step 5 (optional): If you wish to restrict authoring access to XOT e.g. not allow all moodle users to author you can easily do so by creating a custom profile field in moodle - see the commented our code at the bottom of config.php
+Step 5 (optional): If you wish to restrict authoring access to XOT e.g. not allow all moodle users to author you can easily do so by creating a custom profile field in moodle - see the commented our code at the bottom of auth_config.php

 /////////////////////////////////////////////////////